duffn/dumb-password-rules/README.rst

 `Kryterion Webassessor <https://webassessor.com/googlecloud>`__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-I was quite suprised to see this when I was registering for my Google `Professional Cloud Security Engineer certification <https://cloud.google.com/certification/cloud-security-engineer>`.
-Suspicious part is that they **don't allow quotes** as special character, so I assume there possibly might be some other issues on their backends. :-)
+I was quite suprised to see this when I was registering for my Google Professional Cloud **Security** Engineer certification.
+Nice part is that they **don't allow quotes** as special character, so I assume there possibly might be some other issues on their backends. :-)

 |Kryterion Webassessor|